 The School’s Senior Leadership Team acts as its ISSF Management & Oversight Committee, giving final approval for all budgets and expenditure under the ISSF.

-Administrative lead: Hannah Whiteman, Head of Strategic Research
+Operational lead: Dr Hannah Whiteman, Head of Strategic Research

 - ISSF3 Themes